 I see a lot of foreign companies leaving China now and I see that exodus as continuing.
 It would hardly be an exaggeration to say that on at least one level, nearly all of our clients would — at least in theory — like to cease having their products made in China.
 Part of this is due to the hassles and the hard times they have gone through in China and part of this is due to the grass always being greener on the other side.
 But to a large extent, these (hurt) feelings are mostly irrelevant.
 What’s relevant is whether these companies can do their manufacturing in a country other than China and whether their company would be better off doing so.
 I think that in large part the answer to the second question will more often be yes than no but the answer to the first and more important part will more often be no than yes.
 Put simply, most of the companies currently having their products made in China have no choice.
 No country right now comes close to matching China for its combination of manufacturing sophistication and low cost and until this changes, the overwhelming bulk of companies having their products made in China will continue to do so.

 I do not see an end to the US-China trade war and that is why I call it the new normal.
 I think that the US will not back down unless and until China truly opens up its economy and I do not see that happening.
 Instead I see the tariffs sticking and maybe even increasing.
 President Trump has said that trade wars are easy to win and it would seem he truly believes this.
 He believes he can only win this trade war with China because China will either back down or Western (especially US companies) will move their manufacturing out of China due to its increased costs.
-But see How to Lower your Product Costs, Part 1: This is China, for how China is lowering costs and for how you as a product buyer can take advantage of this.
-JP Morgan today forecasts that tariffs on all US-China trade and I see essentially the pretty much the same thing.
+But see How to Lower your Product Costs: This is China, for how China is lowering costs and for how you as a product buyer can take advantage of this.
+JP Morgan today forecasts there eventually being tariffs on all US-China trade and I see essentially pretty much the same thing.
 See JPMorgan is now forecasting tariffs on all trade between China and the US — and it could cause havoc for Chinese stocks.

 If you are going to up and leave China for another country, you will need the very same protections in whatever country you go as you need for China, but specifically tailored for whichever country to which you are going.
 This may include the following: